isaac-hiro/booking-ordering/README.md

 #### Functionality

-Bookings are then ordered in the most optimal way following these rules:
+Bookings are ordered in the most optimal way following these rules:

 - Bookings are arranged in a way that they make up a route connecting end points with start points
 - Longest possible route from the first booking is created